MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/support.md

 title: Support and Troubleshooting
 description: How to get support and troubleshoot common issues.
 author: mimcco
-ms.author: mimcco
+ms.author: ikhapova
 ms.date: 02/06/2018
-keywords: support, troubeshooting
+keywords: support, troubleshooting
 ---

 # How to Get Support